(To Our New Website)

 Each year we produce 10 or more art posters, each featuring an illustrated poem about downtown, the city, nearby countryside, and as of 2024, historical characters.
 The Project enlivens the city, builds community, and spreads its value by selling poster prints and poster-related products.

-You can also participate by submitting poetry, joining our call for artists, volunteering, making a donation, or buying our products.
+You can participate in our activities by submitting poetry, joining our call for artists, volunteering, making a donation, or buying our products.
 We offer a growing array of goods, including Syracuse posters, note cards, postcards, haiku booklets, and books on poster art and haiku.
 All proceeds from donations and sales directly fund our work.
 Your support sustains us.

 If you live in Central New York, perusing these pages will confirm your love of certain landmarks, parks, neighborhoods and native experience.
 You’ll also deepen your appreciation of the creative community, learning about Syracuse poets and Syracuse artists, and the city that inspires them.
 You’ll find your neighbors, colleagues, teachers from your grade or high school, and other acquaintances.
 In short, you’ll discover that Syracuse’s creative community is your community.